Will Performance Based Funding lead to accountable and high-quality education in Ontario?

 Interested in writing for OUSA?
-Contact Deb, our Operations & Communications Director.
+Contact Crystal Karmen Mak, our Operations & Communications Coordinator.

-My name is Lindsay D’Souza and I am both excited and motivated to continue exploring my passion for post-secondary education and advocacy as the Summer Research Intern for the Ontario Undergraduate Student Alliance.
+My name is Amanda Kohler and I am elated to have begun my career here in downtown Toronto as the Communications Director for the Ontario Undergraduate Student Alliance.

 My name is Colin Aitchison and I am excited to be sitting on OUSA’s 2016-17 Steering Committee!

 I am entering my fifth year at Wilfrid Laurier University, pursuing a Bachelor of Arts in History and Political Science.
 While at Laurier, I’ve had the opportunity to work in student government as both a volunteer in our University Affairs department and on our student executive team as Chair of the Board & Chief Governance Officer.
 These experiences allowed me to talk with students about their concerns as an undergraduate.
 As a member-driven organization, I feel this kind of dialogue is important as it allows for us to adequately represent their interests within the Students’ Union, at the University, and at the three levels of government.

 My name is Kayla Smith, and I am so excited to be part of the 2016-17 Steering Committee.

 I am currently entering my fourth year at Trent University, completing my Honours Bachelor of Science in Psychology.
 For the sake of transparency, I have to admit that becoming part of the TDSA’s executive team was never part of my original plan, but I have always been a fervent supporter and advocate for those around me.
 So, when I considered what it would mean for me to be VP University Affairs, I was enthusiastic about the challenging advocacy opportunities that it would bring.